 For more information, please see the official Rhodes Trust page.

 A Gates Cambridge Scholarship covers the full cost of studying at the University of Cambridge.
 It also provides additional, discretionary funding.
 Each year Gates Cambridge offers ca. 80 full-cost scholarships to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.
 Approximately two-thirds of these awards will be offered to PhD students, with approximately 25 awards available in the US round, and 55 available in the international round.

 The Gates Cambridge Scholarship is awarded on the basis of four criteria:

 You can apply for a Gates Cambridge Scholarship if you are:

 Although this award is similar in structure to the Rhodes, students apply directly to this award by December or January, depending on the course of study.

 For more information, visit the Gates Cambridge Website.

 The McCall MacBain Scholarship covers the recipient’s tuition and fees for an eligible master’s or second-entry professional undergraduate program at McGill and provide them with a living stipend of $2,000 per month during academic terms.
 In addition to the high-value awards tenable at McGill, the program offers smaller awards that can be held at any public university in Canada.
 The McCall MacBain Scholars program is not just financial support; rather it offers a cohort-based experience of retreats, workshops, and other programming.

 The McCall MacBain Scholarship is awarded on the basis of five criteria:

 Interested students apply directly to the scholarship.
 For more information, visit the McCall MacBain Website.
-Deadline to apply: Sept.
-21, 2022, at 4pm Eastern Time.
+Applications will open in June 2023 for September 2024 admission.